michaelpetersubc/mapinator/workathon/README.md

 Once logged in, the script will create a file called "user.dat", which will be saved on your computer.
 This file stores your login credentials, as well as the latest access token.
 If you delete this file, you will be prompted to log in again once your access token expires.

-## Step-by-Step Guide to Adding Outcomes in EJM
+## Step-by-Step Guide to Adding Outcomes

 Now that the candidate pages have launched in your browser, you are ready to begin inputting the outcomes.
-**Note:** Sensitive information has been blurred out for data privacy reasons.
+**Note:** Sensitive information in this example has been blurred out for data privacy reasons.

 1. Look through the web search tab and try to find information relating to the candidate.
 Some examples of common resources include applicants’ personal websites, LinkedIn profiles, academic CVs, or profiles of applicants posted on organisational websites.
 When using resources, it is crucial to **verify** the applicant’s identity, to ensure that both the graduation year (if available) and degree-granting institution match up with the data recorded in EJM.
 This is because applicants often have the same names, including both first and last.
 It is better to not record data than to record incorrect outcomes.
 2. Once you have found an outcome and verified that the data belongs to the applicant, record it in EJM.
 Click on the “Add an outcome” button.